wrshf7/HapSelect-Docs/docs/getting-started.md

 - **Marker effects file** — estimated SNP effects from a genomic prediction model
     - Can be computed for basic cases in the package (localGEBV genotype dosage matrix only!) with BLUE/dergressed BLUP/singular adjusted phenotype or provided externally.
     - First column: `SNP` corresponding to the `SNP` column in the map and genotype file.
 It should be formatted as a character vector.
     - Second column: `Effect` the allele substitution (marker) effects corresponding to the SNP in column one.
+This is the allele subsitution effect when subsituting one reference (0) allele with one alternative (1) allele.

+!!! warning
+    Ensure that the genotype coding in the genotype matrix is the same that was utilised to estimate marker effects.
+Marker effects computed within the package will be the same as long as the genotype matrix was not changed post-estimation.

 - **Haploblock file** - dataframe produced as a standard part of the workflow.
     - May be provided if custom haploblocking is desired (e.g., blocking based on physical/map distance, number of markers per block, etc.)